July 1922

 Hopkinson (1988), pg 152

 Pro-Treaty forces under Paddy O’Connor and Jerry Ryan take Tipperary Town.
-The pro-Treaty forces of some 500 men were made up of the Dublin Guard and local men.
-Pro-Treaty soldiers also take Ballina in Co.
-Mayo.
+The pro-Treaty force of some 500 men is made up of the Dublin Guard and local men.

 Curran J M (1980), pg 242; Price (2012), pg 225; O’Connor and Connolly (2011), pgs 118-120